MoeraOrg/moeraorg.github.io/overview/browsing.md

 ### Node Name and Node Host

-The web client uses the [node name][1] and the node host in the URL to open a correct node.
+The web client uses the [node name][1] and the node host in the URL to open the correct node.
 Each of them is optional, but the corresponding element in the URL should be present.
 If the node name is not known, it should be written as `/@/`.
 If the node host is not known, it should be written as `/~/`.

-Essentially, there is enough to know the node name to locate the node.
+Essentially, it is enough to know the node name to locate the node.
 The client just needs to resolve the name through the Moera naming service.
 But the presence of the host in the URL makes the process faster.
 If the node host is known, the client tries to open it first.
 Later, if the hostname returned by the